jupyter/jupyter-drive/README.md

 The configuration of IPython/Jupyter is done through the `.json` file in the profile situated in the profile and will take precedence on configuration done in `.py` files, though you can still use non conflicting options.

-Note that the `gdrive` folder is actually symlinked into nbextension while this project is in developpement.

 # First launch